Some of these facts about the Great Wall of China will surprise you. Myths have been perpetuated for decades about the grand structure.

 Did the Enemies of China Destroy the Great Wall?

 No. The greatest damage to sections of the Great Wall came from farmers who took away fertile soil to use for planting (much of the wall began as rammed earth).
-The shaped bricks and stones were salvaged from many sections of the wall and used to construct roads!
+The shaped bricks and stones were valuable.
+Many were salvaged from sections of the wall and used to construct roads!

 Villagers were encouraged to take materials from the wall during China's Cultural Revolution between 1966 and 1976.

-Is it Possible to Hike Along the Great Wall?
+Is it Possible to Hike on the Great Wall?

 Yes.
-Some adventurers have even walked or cycled the entire length of the wall.
-Much of the Great Wall is in ruins, however, tour companies offer opportunities to even sleep atop less popular stretches of the wall.
+Some adventurous travelers have even walked or cycled the entire length of the wall.
+Much of the Great Wall is in ruins, however, tour companies offer opportunities to camp on top of remote stretches of the wall.

-Many stretches of the wall are closed off permanently for restoration work or archaeological studies which will most likely never finish, if they ever began in the first place.
-The Chinese government has been criticized for preventing access to segments of the Great Wall, not out of concern for the landmark, but to funnel tourists to more popular sections of the wall where tacky souvenir stalls abound.
+Many lengths of the wall are closed off permanently for restoration work or archaeological studies.
+The Chinese government has been criticized for preventing access to segments of the Great Wall, not out of concern for the landmark, but to funnel tourists to more popular sections of the wall such as Badaling where tacky souvenir stalls compete for space.
+Without some restrictions in place, uncontrolled tourism can destroy ancient landmarks.
+Sections of the wall have been defaced with carvings.

 Is the Great Wall Busy?

-Make no mistake and don't believe what you see in photos: If you visit any stretch of the Great Wall within striking distance of Beijing, particularly Badaling, you'll be in the company of hundreds — if not thousands — of other visitors.
-You may as well learn how to say hello!
+Make no mistake, some parts of the wall are crammed with visitors.
+If you visit any stretch of the Great Wall within striking distance of Beijing, particularly Badaling, you'll be in the company of hundreds thousands of other visitors, Chinese and foreign.
+You'll be asked to pose for photos in groups, so you may as well learn how to say hello in Chinese!
+Alternatively, you can politely decline.

 Other Interesting Great Wall of China Facts

-- Mao Zedong once said: "He who has not climbed the Great Wall is not a true man."
+- Mao Zedong is quoted as saying once: "He who has not climbed the Great Wall is not a true man."

 - Dried wolf dung was burned by sentries along the wall to send smoke signals about enemy movements that were then relayed back to leaders.
 Flags were also used to signal other towers within eyesight.

-- The wheelbarrow is among China's many inventions over the centuries.
+- The wheelbarrow is among China's many inventions gifted to the world over the centuries.
 It was used to move materials while building the Great Wall.

 - President Nixon's historic 1972 visit to China included a tour of the Great Wall at Badaling, a popular part of the wall around 50 miles north of Beijing.

-- The Badaling stretch of the Great Wall, the section nearest to Beijing and the most visited, was used as the end of the cycling course for the 2008 Summer Olympics.
+- The Badaling stretch of the Great Wall, was used as the end of the cycling course for the 2008 Summer Olympics.

-- More than 25,000 watchtowers have been constructed along the wall throughout history.
+- More than 25,000 watchtowers were constructed along the wall throughout history.

-- Being sent to work on the wall was an extremely dreaded sentence and was often punishment for corrupt officials and upper class criminals who fell out of favor of the court.
+- Being sent away to work on the wall was an extremely dreaded sentence and was often the punishment for corrupt officials and upper-class criminals who fell out of favor of the court.